gui42/time-left/README.md

 # time-left
-trying to learn how to use python click
+trying to learn how to use python click.